 All staff are part of a multi-agency approach to protect students at risk from radicalisation.
-All suspicions of activity of this kind should be immediately referred to a safeguarding officer or the Head of Security.
+All suspicions of activity of this kind should be immediately referred to the safeguarding team and/or the Head of Security.

 Example indicators that an individual is engaged with an extremist group, cause or ideology include: